2012: Say their Names

 On March 13, 2020, Breonna Taylor and her boyfriend Kenneth Walker were sleeping at her apartment in Louisville, Kentucky when police knocked on the door and then forced entry using a battering ram (Duvall and Costello, 2020).
 The Louisville Metropolitan Police Depart used a “no-knock” search warrant to enter Taylor’s residence shortly after midnight; there is some dispute whether the police identified themselves, which is particularly important as they entered the premises in “plain clothes.”
 Upon hearing the loud noise, Taylor and Walker yelled “Who is it?” several times; Walker claims that there was no answer, while the police claim that they had identified themselves.
 According to a New York Times investigation, “In interviews with nearly a dozen neighbors, only one person said he heard the officers shout ‘Police!’ a single time” (Callimachi, 2020).
 Thinking that there were intruders and possibly thieves in the apartment, Kenneth Walker grabbed his gun and fired what he called a “warning shot” claiming in interviews and testimony to have aimed his gun at the floor.
 The bullet hit an officer in the leg, at which point officers opened fire indiscriminately in response.
 Not only did the officers shoot into Taylor’s unlit apartment from the entryway, but one ran out of the apartment to also open fire through the patio door and window.
 In the chaotic scene, police officers fired at least 32 rounds into Breonna Taylor’s apartment and the adjoining apartments (Callimachi, 2020).
 In the aftermath of the flurry of police bullets, the unarmed Breonna Taylor lay in the hallway of her apartment with six gunshot wounds; she was declared dead at the scene.

+The incident drew national attention because of the overwhelming and indiscriminate violent response from police officers.
 Their actions were an obvious danger to public safety, and further demonstrated systemic and procedural failures with law enforcement and criminal justice systems.

 First, the “no-knock” warrant was obtained to investigate Breonna Taylor’s ex-boyfriend, and the evidence used to justify such a warrant was later found to be tenuous at best; since the police officers were only meant to search for any packages remaining from Taylor’s ex, the late-night, forced-entry search was clearly excessive (Callimachi, 2020).
 It’s also worth noting that after the events that resulted in Breonna Taylor’s death that police never actually completed the search for packages detailed in the warrant.